pappasam/npd/c1_intro_programming/assignments/a1_complete_vimtutor.md

 ## Setup

-If the `vim` program is not already accessible from the command line, install it with the following command:
+If you have not already done so, run the following three commands in your shell command prompt.
+You may have to do this again if starting up a new VM through vagrant.

     sudo apt-get update --fix-missing
     sudo apt-get install vim

-Vimtutor should also be accessible at this point, if you attempt to start it and see an error instead then try googling the text of the error and seeing if anybody online has encountered the same issue.
-If you can't find instructions to fix the issue seek assistance from the instructor

-The rest of the commands should be available by default except for git, which you can install similarly to vim with apt-get:

     sudo apt-get install git

 ## Submission

-You will not need to submit evidence of having completed vimtutor, though the rest of the submissions may be time consuming if you haven't gone through the tutor at least once.
+You will not need to submit evidence of having completed vimtutor, though you should complete it at least once before the next class.

 Part of this assignment will involve creating a directory to store your submission files, adding that data to a version control system, and publishing